L O A D I N G

 How to Choose the Right Basement Flooring?

-Installing new flooring over existing basement concrete requires careful preparation and selection of materials that can handle potential moisture issues.
+Installing new flooring over existing basement concrete requires careful preparation and selection of materials that can handle potential moisture issues, especially around concrete walls.
+Properly preparing the bottom plate and using plywood or moisture-resistant underlayments can help reduce condensation and moisture damage over the decades.

 Understanding Concrete Floor Options